argoproj-labs/argocd-vault-plugin/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Reviewed the guidelines for contributing to this repository
 - [ ] The commit message follows the [Conventional Commits Guidelines](https://www.conventionalcommits.org/en/v1.0.0/#summary).
 - [ ] Tests for the changes have been updated
+- [ ] Are you adding dependencies?
+If so, please run `go mod tidy -compat=1.17` to ensure only the minimum is pulled in.
 - [ ] Docs have been added / updated
 - [ ] Optional.
 My organization is added to USERS.md.